 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.

 Patients have significant, progressive weakness that causes severe disability, including difficulty walking, frequent falls, dilated cardiomyopathy, and early death due to respiratory insufficiency.

 Active and passive exercise is helpful, along with leg braces and ankle-foot orthoses.

-For patients with certain mutations, eteplirsen or golodirsen, despite limited evidence of clinical benefit, may be used as well.
+For patients with Duchenne dystrophy with certain mutations, eteplirsen, golodirsen, or viltolarsen, despite limited evidence of clinical benefit, may be used as well.